8 Park Street, Ross, TAS

 Utilising all natural materials throughout and completely avoiding synthetic paints or treatments, the interior represents a benchmark in occupant health and comfort.
 Breathable walls maintain optimum relative humidity, air quality and temperature.
 No microplastics emitting carpets, no off-gassing vinyl or paints.

-Premium Daikin Zena A/C unit can be controlled remotely via mobile phone and warms the home in minutes even on the coldest nights.
-Wood heater can be installed, as it has been approved and floor structure reinforced.
+Premium Daikin Zena A/C unit can be controlled remotely via mobile and warms the home in minutes even on the coldest nights.
+Wood heater can be easily installed if desired.
 Floor-to-ceiling convection doors allow for effective passive ventilation and heat transfer to bedrooms, eliminating the need for fans or ducting.
-Ceiling, walls and floor are throughly insulated.
+Ceiling, walls and floor are throroughly insulated.

 The house has semi built-in European furniture and appliances.
 Bathroom flooring is natural linoleum (not plastic) and includes a separate laundry tub and washing machine/dryer.
 Dishwasher connections are ready in the kitchen if desired.